-->

 Maintenance of Capital Accounts of Partners

 Separate capital accounts are maintained for each partner.
-For example, if A, B, and C are three partners, each partner will have an individual capital account.
+For example, if A, B, and C are three partners account, each partner will have an individual capital account.
 These accounts can be maintained under either of the following two methods:

 1. Fixed Capital Account Method